andrew/ultimate-awesome/README.md

 - [awesome-alice](https://github.com/sameoldmadness/awesome-alice) - Библиотеки и ресурсы для Яндекс.Диалогов.
 - [build-your-own-x-zh](https://github.com/buhe/build-your-own-x-zh) - 🤓 Build your own (insert technology here) simplified chinese  version.
 - [awesome-vector-database](https://github.com/dangkhoasdc/awesome-vector-database) - A curated list of awesome works related to high dimensional structure/vector search & database.
-- [awesome-free-startup-resources](https://github.com/jasonnoahchoi/awesome-free-startup-resources) - Inspired by /u/fluffhead1 on Reddit.
-Many thanks for the start of such an awesome list.
 - [awesome-zero](https://github.com/zeromicro/awesome-zero) - A curated list of awesome projects that powered by go-zero.
 - [awesome-a2a](https://github.com/ai-boost/awesome-a2a) - Agent2Agent (A2A) – awesome A2A agents, tools, servers & clients, all in one place.
 - [awesome-ssm-ml](https://github.com/AvivBick/awesome-ssm-ml) - Reading list for research topics in state-space models.